✍🎵Phil Kaufman -- is 90 in the year 2025 and 91 in the year 2026; b.4/26/1935

 In 1952, “Be Anything (But Be Mine)” by Eddy Howard peaked at number 13 on the U.S. pop singles chart.

-In 2003, “Beautiful” by Snoop Dogg Featuring Pharrell And Uncle Charlie Wilson peaked at number 6 on the U.S. pop singles chart.
+In 2003, “Beautiful” by Snoop Dogg Featuring Pharrell Williams and Uncle Charlie Wilson peaked at number 6 on the U.S. pop singles chart.

 In 1958, “Believe What You Say” by Ricky Nelson peaked at number 8 on the U.S. pop singles chart.